ReedClanton/NixOS/users/reedclanton/home/config/README.md

 # Usage

-Contains directories with the name of the program that the contained configuration files are for.
+Contains *only* directories.
+Each directory's name must correspond with an application or module run by Home Manager via `../default.nix`.
+Contents of each directory may be any type of configuration file, however, `nix` files and non-configuration data are *not* allowed.

 # Rules & Guidelines

 - May contain only directories named after the program that's installed by Home Manager.
 - The `README.md` is the only non-directory file allowed in this directory.
 - No `nix` files may be stored here.
+- No non-configuration data may be stored here.